jincheng9/R-in-Action/part1/notes.md

 x <- x[1:3] would shrink it back to three elements again.<br>
 4. R doesn't have scalar values.
 Scalars are represented as one-element assignment.<br>
 5. Indices in R start at 1, not at 0. <br>
-6. Variables cann't be declared.
+6. Variables can't be declared.
 They come into existence on first assignment.

 Data Input Methods
 ------------------